wberdnik/wberdnik/funs.md

-## I joke about it, but deep down, I have this expertise
+## I joke about it, but  I have this expertise

 ### Program language experience
 ||Language|Rate|Affirmation|